mosayeb-a/Basloq/README.md

 # Basloq
-basloq is an open source program that allows you to express your thoughts in the form of quotes.
+basloq is a kotlin multi-platform project that allows you to express your thoughts in the form of quotes.
 The project is currently under development.

 ## Technologies
 - Technologies implemented so far are: